Disjunctive Benders Decomposition: Proposed approach: disjunctive Benders decomposition

-We refer to BD equipped with \textsc{the Oracle}, i.e., Routine \ref{oracle} or \ref{oracle:separable}, as \emph{disjunctive Benders decomposition}.
+We refer to BD equipped with \textsc{{disjunctiveOracle}}, i.e., Routine \ref{oracle} or \ref{oracle:separable}, as \emph{disjunctive Benders decomposition}.
 There are multiple ways to integrate disjunctive Benders cuts into \textsc{BendersSeq} and \textsc{BendersBnB}.
-For instance, in \textsc{BendersSeq}, one can solve the continuous relaxation of the master problem, and if the resulting candidate solution $(\hat{x}, \hat{t})$ is fractional, use \textsc{the Oracle} to generate a disjunctive Benders cut for some split $(\phi, \phi_0)$ that excludes $\hat{x}$.
-If the separation is unsuccessful (which may occur for problems with non-binary integer variables, regardless of the choice of the split; see the example in \cite{cook1990chvatal}) or if the candidate solution is integral, a \textsc{typicalOracle} can be called for proper termination.
-Similarly, in \textsc{BendersBnB}, disjunctive Benders cuts can be added at fractional nodes, i.e., nodes where the associated LP subproblems yield fractional candidate solutions, of the branch-and-bound tree.
-Since \textsc{the Oracle} incorporates integrality information that was previously kept within the master problem, the generated cuts can be significantly stronger (see Figure \ref{fig:iter}).
+For instance, in \textsc{BendersSeq}, one can solve the continuous relaxation of the master problem, and if the resulting candidate solution $(\boldsymbol{\hat{x}}, \hat{t})$ is fractional, use \textsc{{disjunctiveOracle}} to generate a disjunctive Benders cut for some disjunction that excludes $\boldsymbol{\hat{x}}$.
+If the separation is unsuccessful or if the candidate solution is integral, a \textsc{typicalOracle} can be called for proper termination.
+Similarly, in \textsc{BendersBnB}, disjunctive Benders cuts can be added at fractional nodes, i.e., nodes where the associated LP subproblems yield fractional solutions, of the branch-and-bound tree.
+Since \textsc{{disjunctiveOracle}} incorporates integrality information that was previously kept within the master problem, the generated cuts can be significantly stronger (see Figure \ref{fig:iter}).

 More interestingly, for certain special cases of \eqref{prob:milp}, such as mixed-binary linear programs, a specialized strategy for constructing splits and leveraging previously found disjunctive cuts (see Algorithm \ref{algo:special}) can entirely eliminate the need to solve the master problem as a MILP in \textsc{BendersSeq}.
 In other words, in \textsc{BendersBnB}, it can prevent the branch-and-bound tree from expanding beyond the root node, enabling termination at the root. \makeatletter \makeatother